Express Yourself (Madonna song): Synopsis

-As the final verse of the song begins, a soaked Madonna, wearing the same black lingerie, like a stalking cat, is shown crawling on the floor among her furniture, like under the table with lightning flashing, along with a brief scene through a clear globe held up by 3 male statues, the scene interspersed with Madonna sitting on a sofa and smoking.
-The worker ultimately gets up from his steel bed and, carrying Madonna's cat, walks towards Madonna's room as she reaches for a bowl of milk, and licks it like a cat.
-She pours it over her shoulder and it reaches the worker's face, who travels up the building in an elevator, holding her cat, on a quest to return it.
-A boxing/wrestling match starts among the other workers of the factory, as a seemingly vulnerable Madonna, acting like a cat, is now shown sitting naked on her bed.
-The worker reaches her room, returns her cat, takes her into his arm, and makes love to her as the door closes behind them.
-The co-owner of the factory using the same monocle glass sees the empty position where the worker was and looks up at both the worker and Madonna, who are having sex.
-He seems to have lost control of the factory and Madonna with another man, but he doesn't mind.
-The video ends with a last shot of the city-line, with Madonna's eyes above the sky, and over the city which may show that she had control all along, and the epigraph on top of a series of gears.
-It ends with a quote, "Without the heart, there can be no understanding between the hand and the mind".
+As the final verse begins, a soaked Madonna is shown crawling on the floor, like a cat, towards a bowl of milk, licks it like a cat and pours it over her shoulder.
+These scenes are interspersed with Madonna sitting on a sofa and smoking.
+The worker gets up from his steel bed and, carrying Madonna's cat, and travels up in an elevator, while the other workers engage in boxing.
+The worker reaches the penthouse, where a naked and seemingly vulnerable Madonna is sitting on her bed.
+He returns the cat, takes her into his arm, and makes love to her as the door closes behind them.
+The owner of the factory using the same monocle glass sees the empty position where the worker was and looks up towards the penthouse.
+The video ends with a last shot of the city-line, with Madonna's eyes above the sky, and the quote, "Without the heart, there can be no understanding between the hand and the mind", adapted from the film Metropolis.